Sudippdn/Machine-Learning-From-the-begining/README.md

 > For y = 0, we use -log function and the curve started from 0 and goes to infinity.
 The further prediction f(x) is from target y, higher the loss.

 ![](https://github.com/Sudippdn/Machine-Learning-From-the-begining/blob/main/Image/Day8/Loss%20Function%20for%20y%3D%200.png)

+The logistic loss function can be simplified and written in a same line